 To view a list of your default and any customized Autoresponders...

 - Click the Email tab.

 - Click the Autoresponders tab.

-- Add a description: This short description includes the context in which you'd use this message as well as keywords you and your teammates might search on to find this message later.
+- Autoresponder Description—This short description includes the context in which you'd use this message as well as keywords you and your teammates might search on to find this message later.
 This is for internal use only.

 Creating Custom, Form-Specific Autoresponders

-Creating a form-specific Autoresponder is a part of all Activity workflows as seen here:
+Create a form-specific Autoresponder as part of all Activity workflows, as seen here:

-In short, you'll be given the option to add an autoresponder at the end of the workflow for activities and messages for which autoresponders are supported.
+You'll be given the option to add a default or custom autoresponder at the end of the workflow for activities and messages for which autoresponders are supported.

 Once everything looks the way you want it to and performs well in tests, you may wish to look back at the Preview one last time to make sure you're satisfied with the result.
 Keep in mind that viewing the content in this way is not a substitute for sending test emails; only test emails will show you how your email will interact with various email service providers.

 When you're really finished, click Publish This Form in the lower right-hand corner of the window.